-The CEU consists of one (1) Sergeant serving as MCSAP Coordinator and two (2) Corporals serving as administrators, (1) one member dedicated to conducting Compliance Reviews, one (1) member dedicated to New Entrant Reviews, and two (2) full-time roadside inspectors.
-Seven (7) members have been fully certified as a NASTI Level I inspectors.
-Seven (7) members are certified in General Hazardous Materials, HM Bulk Package, and Motor Coach.
-In addition, the CEU has six (6) part-time members, who are qualified Level I inspectors and conduct inspections while on regular duty and during special details.
-Also, one (1) full-time and two (2) part-time members have been trained to conduct New Entrant Safety Audits and assist when needed.
-There are currently fifteen (15) certified inspectors from local agencies who conduct inspections on a part time basis.
+The CEU consists of one (1) Lieutenant serving as MCSAP Coordinator and Aministrator.
+One (1) Sergeant serving assistant to the MCSAP Coordinator and Supervisor.
+One (1) Corporal dedicated to conducting New Entrant Safety Audits and also oversees the RISP Weight Enforcement Program.
+One (1) member dedicated to conducting Compliance Reviews/Safety Investigations.
+Three (3) full-time roadside inspectors.
+Of these three (3) full-time roadside inspectors, at times one (1) inspector is assigned to the RISP Weight Enforcement Program.
+When this inspector is conducting weight enforcement activities his salary is billed to the State of Rhode Island.
+The seven (7) full-time members have been fully certified as a NASTI Level I inspectors.
+Six (6) members are certified in General Hazardous Materials, HM Bulk Package, and Motor Coach.
+In addition, the CEU has six (9) part-time members, who are qualified Level I inspectors and conduct inspections while on regular duty and during special details.
+Also, one (1) full-time and two (1) part-time members have been trained to conduct New Entrant Safety Audits and assist when needed.
+There are currently eighteen (18) certified inspectors from local agencies who conduct inspections on a part time basis.
 Local agencies with certified MCSAP inspectors do not receive state or federal funding.
 The CEU employs one (1) full-time civilian as a Data Entry Coordinator/Transportation Assistant and also utilizes the division's RMS Project Manager to assist in this role when needed.